robert-zaremba/robert-zaremba.github.io/2018/02/14/praxeology.rst

 Technology side
 ---------------

-I would like to link a great Mark T Littlewood talk, who is explaining technology without psychology can actually be a source of dangerously misapplied effort.
+I would like to link a great Mark T Littlewood talk, who is claiming that technology without psychology can be a source of dangerously misapplied effort.
-We need to apply praxeology when designing all part of technology.
+We need to apply praxeology when designing technology.

 .. raw:: html